HDFGroup/hdf-rest-api/DatatypeOps/index.rst

 Committed Datatypes
 #######################

-Committed datatypes (also know as "named types"), are object that describe types.
+Committed datatypes (also known as "named types"), are objects that describe types.
 These types can be used in the creation of datasets and attributes.

 Committed datatypes can be linked to from a Group and can contain attributes, just like